 Choosing firms with structured audit systems

-During mid career as audit manager
+During mid-career as an audit manager

 You should aim to: